juanpc2018/GTX-1050-Ti-Linux/README.md

 does Not detect Data path: /tropics/data </br>
 ./tropics/bin/Tropics searches for: /tropics/bin/data </br>
 but there is Nothing on /tropics/bin/data </br>

 copy: /tropics/data to /tropics/bin/data </br>
-delete: .cache optional: .log & .cfg in Save path: /.Unigine Tropics </br>
+delete: .cache .log .cfg in Save path: "/.Unigine Tropics" </br>
-makes the software run. </br>
+$ ./1024x768_windowed.sh </br>
+Works! </br>
 but... </br>

 #### Problem #2.
 > runs very slow with GTX 1050 Ti & driver 470 & 535, </br>
 > there is something wrong. </br>
+i've seen it run flawless with driver 510, same machine, same OS, but unable to reproduce, </br>
+seems Kubuntu installer 22.04.5 does something strange/different when detects an Nvidia GPU, instead of iGPU </br>
+installing propietary drivers are a custom version different from nvidia web drives, </br>
+web drivers does Not install easy. </br>

-probably the error is: </br>
+probably the 2nd error is: </br>
 > Loading "libopenal.so.1"... </br>
 > ALWrapper::init(): can't load "libopenal.so.1" library </br>
 > libopenal.so.1: cannot open shared object file: No such file or directory </br>